lando/lando/docs/dev/testing.md

 1. You can only run functional tests from the lando source root directory.
 2. For test commands to pass they must return a 0 status code eg not have any errors
+3. Additional quotes inside of a `lando ssh -c "STUFF"` are not handled very well right now

 #### So when does your code need to include functional tests?